-It was easy to pick a topping!
-Our recipe for keto Italian focaccia is fragrant with extra virgin olive oil and rosemary, and topped with black olives, cherry tomatoes and mozzarella.
-Read on for many more topping ideas!
+This recipe for keto Italian focaccia is fragrant with extra virgin olive oil and rosemary, and topped with black olives, cherry tomatoes and mozzarella.

 If you are wondering, do you know what is the difference between pizza and focaccia?
 They certainly look very alike!
 Focaccia bread is indeed similar to pizza dough, but softer, made taller and with less toppings, and with a hefty amount of olive oil.

 My professional keto taste tester said, through the corners of his focaccia-full mouth, and eyes brimming with guilt: